- Penal Code 1203.4: It’s Time for a New Future!

 With 25+ years of California expungement experience, we’re not only seasoned expungement experts, we’ve streamlined the process and know how to reduce costs.
 Our number one concern is winning your expungement case and making your future the best that it can possibly be.
 We do it once and we do it right.

 We start every case by obtaining your official California criminal record.
 Mr. Boire then personally reviews your record and creates a custom expungement plan to achieve your goals.
-The cost is just $95, and it’s money well spent.
+It’s money well spent.

 To get your official California criminal record and Mr. Boire’s professional expungement review and advice on what’s best for you, just click below.